 Breast reduction surgery will usually only be carried out on a woman whose breasts are fully developed although it may be appropriate to act sooner if breast size is causing serious physical discomfort.

-During your initial consultation, we will seek to understand how much of a reduction you would like to achieve, and we can give you a good assessment of what’s possible.
+During your free consultation, we will seek to understand how much of a reduction you would like to achieve, and we can give you a good assessment of what’s possible.

 Techniques for breast reduction vary, but the most common procedure involves an anchor-shaped incision that circles the areola, extends downward, and follows the natural curve of the crease beneath the breast.
 Excess glandular tissue, fat, and skin are removed, and the nipple and areola are moved into their new position.
 The skin is then brought from both sides of the breast down and around the areola, shaping the new contour of the breast.
 Liposuction may be used to remove excess fat from the armpit area.